-Sydney Me etro City & Southwest Location 30-kilometre metro line extending from the end of the Metro North West Line at Chatswood, under Sydney Harbour, through the CBD and southwest to Bankstown Precinct highlights Integrated station developments at Crows Nest, Victoria Cross, Martin Place and Gadigal will unlock the potential of Sydney as a growing global city.
-These developments will Stations Crows Nest, Victoria Cross, Barangaroo, Martin Place, Gadigal, Central, Waterloo, Sydenham, Marrickville, Dulwich Hill, Hurlstone Park, Canterbury, Campsie, Belmore, Lakemba, Wiley Park, Punchbowl, Bankstown deliver new stations combined with commercial buildings homes, community facilities, retail space and better pedestrian connections.
-The metro station at Waterloo is the catalyst for renewal o surrounding precinct.
+Sydney Me tro City & Southwest Location 30-kilometre metro line extending from the end of the Metro North West Line at Chatswood, under Sydney Harbour, through the CBD and southwest to Bankstown Precinct highlights Integrated station developments at Crows Nest, Victoria Cross, Martin Place and Gadigal will unlock the potential of Sydney as a growing global city.
+These developments will Stations Crows Nest, Victoria Cross, Barangaroo, Martin Place, Gadigal, Central, Waterloo, Sydenham, Marrickville, Dulwich Hill, Hurlstone Park, Canterbury, Campsie, Belmore, Lakemba, Wiley Park, Punchbowl, Bankstown deliver new stations combined with commercial buildings, homes, community facilities, retail space and better pedestrian connections.
+The metro station at Waterloo is the catalyst for renewal of the surrounding precinct.
 Integrated transport benefits Reduces crowding at key stations, including Central, Town Hall, Wynyard and North Sydney.
 Alleviates congestion at Wynyard and Martin Place train stations and improves access to the northern part of the Sydney CBD, the Rocks and Barangaroo's growing waterfront precinct.
-Stations along the T3 Bankstown Line currently have a train every six to 15 minutes in the morning peak.
-When Sydney Metro services start, there will be a train every four minutes in the peak in each direction.
-Capacity will increase with Sydney Metro being Project announcement 2014 Construction commencement 2017 Budget \$21.6 billion Estimated opening Stage 1 Chatswood to Sydenham - 2024 Stage 2 Sydenham to Bankstown - 2025 Key milestones 2024/25 Passenger services start from Chatswood to Sydenham City section operational performance monitoring Temporary transport plan for T3 Bankstown line conversion finalised Replacing the T3 Bankstown Line with a new stand-alone metro line will also provide more reliable journeys for rail passengers across Sydney by removing the current bottleneck that occurs as the T3 merges with other railway lines close to the Sydney CBD.
-Up to 12 month closure of T3 Bankstown line for final conversion works to metro standards Southwest dynamic and high speed testing
+Project announcement 2014 Construction commencement 2017 Budget \$21.6 billion Estimated opening Stage 1 Chatswood to Sydenham completed (opened on 19 August 2024) Stage 2 Sydenham to Bankstown - 2026 able to move 17,000 people an hour on the Bankstown Line in each direction compared to the suburban train system which can move around 12,000 passengers an hour.
+Key milestones 2025-26 Progress Dynamic Testing of Metro trains between Sydenham and Bankstown Progress construction of new Bankstown Station Replacing the T3 Bankstown Line with a new stand-alone metro line will also provide more reliable journeys for rail passengers across Sydney by removing the current bottleneck that occurs as the T3 merges with other railway lines close to the Sydney CBD. and precinct